 Why Does Bell’s Palsy Reoccur?

 Researchers continue to investigate recurrent Bell’s palsy and why it occurs.
-To date, researchers have studied whether diabetes, hypertension, and pregnancy can increase the risk of multiple occurrences of Bell’s palsy.
-Also, they have evaluated the potential impact of schwannomas (nervous system tumors), genetics, chromosomal mutations, and fibrous dysplasia (disorder that causes scar-like tissue to form in lieu of normal bone) on recurring Bell’s palsy.
-However, it remains unknown if any of the aforementioned issues can result in recurrent Bell’s palsy.
+To date, researchers have studied whether diabetes, hypertension, and pregnancy can increase the risk of multiple occurrences.
+Also, they have evaluated the potential impact of schwannomas (nervous system tumors), genetics, chromosomal mutations, and fibrous dysplasia on recurring Bell’s palsy.
+However, it remains unknown if any of the aforementioned issues can directly cause recurrent Bell’s palsy.

 Recurrent Bell’s palsy can cause a wide range of symptoms, including: